 You need to have a good viewer base, and you need to have a plan for how you’ll go about showcasing their brand

 YouTube recently added a button onto the bottom of some videos that reads “SPONSOR.”
 The button corresponds to a feature they’re calling “Sponsorships.”
-The great thing about using the YouTube Sponsor Button is that it’s right there on the video.
-You don’t have to link away or get people to go to another website.
+This is a recent development that allows your viewers to get exclusive content.

 Sell video rights

 Sometimes a video gets so big it becomes recognizable to many, and this is a good opportunity for the creator to sell it off to big brands.
 Advertisers have gotten into the habit of using viral videos placed in their commercials to make it seem as though they are more casual.
 The ad folks want people to associate the joy they felt watching a particular video with the joy of using their product.

 So that’s how to make money on YouTube.
 Now that you know how to monetize your videos, it’s time to get creating.
 Seems important if you want to monetize YouTube videos.
 Adding followers will help woo advertisers, sponsors, and product placement in no time at all.
 We can’t wait to see where it takes you.